itouchz/awesome-deep-time-series-representations/README.md

 # Awesome Deep Time-Series Representations

 This is a repository to help all readers who are interested in learning universal representations of time series with deep learning.
-If your papers are missing or you have other requests, please post an issue, create a pull request, or contact _patara.t@ku.th_.
+If your papers are missing or you have other requests, please post an issue, create a pull request, or contact _patara.t@kaist.ac.kr_.
 We will update this repository at a regular basis in accordance with the top-tier conference publication cycles to maintain up-to-date.
 > Next Batch: ICDM 2024, CIKM 2024, KDD 2024, ICML 2024, NeurIPS 2024